Cryptoprojectsfun/WOLFAI/README.md

-# QuantAI - AI-Powered Investment Platform
+# WOLFAI - AI-Powered Investment Platform

-QuantAI is a sophisticated investment platform that leverages artificial intelligence to provide advanced portfolio management and market analysis capabilities.
+WOLFAI is a sophisticated investment platform that leverages artificial intelligence to provide advanced portfolio management and market analysis capabilities.

 ## Features